 Beauty Queen Takes Advocacy Against Drug Abuse To FCT Schools

-Miss Indigenous Africa (2018/2019) Beauty Queen, Mary Onokome Obadofin, has taken campaign against drug abuse to schools in the Federal Capital Territory, FCT.
+Miss Indigenous Africa (2018/2019), Miss Mary Onokome Obadofin, has taken her campaign against drug abuse to schools in the Federal Capital Territory, FCT.

 Obadofin who went with her team to Terrigem Toyal Excel Academy, Jahi, Abuja Municipal Area Council, FCT, said the rate at which drugs are abused by Nigerians, particularly young people including secondary school students is very worrisome and unacceptable.